iniffur/CV/README.md

 ### Maple Technology (June 2020 - Present) - Full Time/Part Time
 #### Service Desk Analyst & Procurement Coordinator

-- Kept track of all inventory and was responsible for all supply chain demands
+- Keep track of all inventory and responsible for all supply chain demands
-- Managed all billing and payroll and organised all company expenditure using Xero
+- Manage all billing and payroll and organise all company expenditure using Xero
-- Handled and responded to all client service requests while maintaining a strong rapport with clients.
+- Handle and respond to all client service requests while maintaining a strong rapport with clients.

 ### Independent Research Forum (November 2020 - December 2021)
 #### Operations Associate